dotnet/csharplang/proposals/roles.md

 Note that `static` is disallowed.
 The standard rules for modifiers apply (valid combination of access modifiers, no duplicates).
 The **role_underlying_type** type may not be `dynamic`, a pointer or an extension type.
+The **role_underlying_type** must include all the type parameters from the extension type.
-This declares a static class type.
+This declares a class type.
 It inherits from type `object`.
 It has `internal` declared accessibility by default.
 TODO: attributes?
 TODO: emitted name?